Alexander Hacke: Solo activities

-Private life
+Personal life

-Alexander Hacke's first noteworthy girlfriend was Christiane F., who became famous with the internationally acclaimed movie and book Wir Kinder vom Bahnhof Zoo, a biography of her heroin addiction.
+Hacke's first noteworthy girlfriend was Christiane F., who became famous with the internationally acclaimed movie and book Wir Kinder vom Bahnhof Zoo, a biography of her heroin addiction.
 They performed together in Europe and the US with their band Sentimentale Jugend and also appeared together in the movie Decoder in 1983.

 On 3 October 1989, Hacke's son Joshua was born in Berlin.
 His mother is Angela Mettbach, a Berlin nightlife figure who had a short-lived musical career with her band Octopussy.

 Hacke was briefly married to German actress and singer Meret Becker and was involved in her musical career.
 Becker guested on Einstürzende Neubauten's album Ende Neu.
 In 2006, Hacke married his longtime partner Danielle de Picciotto, an American Berlin-based multimedia artist who is known for having founded the Berlin Love Parade together with Dr Motte and for singing in the band Space Cowboys.